arynyestos/CodeCryptoSqlProject/README.md

     yarn
    ```

-4. Create .env: To run the server you will need a .env file of the like like the one in the example below.
+4. Create .env: To run the server you will need a .env file like the one in the example below.

   ```.env
   MSQL_HOST=localhost